Erdos-Research-Institution/The-Oxford-Artificial-Intelligence-Summit-2025-Autonomous-AI-Agents/python_basics/README.md

 2. Go to [Streamlit Community Cloud](https://streamlit.io/cloud).
 3. Click "New app", connect your GitHub repo, and select the branch and `python_basics/streamlit_app/app.py` as the main file.
 4. Click "Deploy".
 Streamlit Cloud will install dependencies from `requirements.txt` and launch your app.

-## Virtual Environment
-This project uses a global virtual environment (`tutor_venv`) shared by all topics.

-- The automation scripts (`setup_and_run.bat` and `setup_and_run.sh`) will:
-  - Check if `tutor_venv` exists at the root of the repository.
-  - If not, create it and activate it.
-  - Install dependencies from `requirements.txt`.
-  - Launch the Streamlit app.

-You do not need to manually create or activate the virtual environment—just run the setup script for your OS!

 ---